rjbultitude/theconditionalorchestra/README.md

 ###Bugs

-Still getting some 'undefined or NaN note' :[]

 One of the chords still sounds dischordant, why?
 Longnote, bass and pad going out of synch

 No playback on 1st load Safari